mlochbaum/SingeliSort/README.md

     singeli src/sort.singeli -o sort.c

 Or the following without a Singeli install.
-CBQN builds on Unix-like systems (including macOS and WSL) in under a minute; see [WinBQN](https://github.com/actalley/WinBQN) for Windows.
+CBQN builds on Unix-like systems (including macOS and WSL) in under a minute; see [docker build](https://github.com/vylsaz/cbqn-win-docker-build) for Windows.
 There's also a pre-compiled copy of sort.c in `compiled/sort.c`.
 It may not always be up to date.

     git clone https://github.com/dzaima/CBQN.git
     cd CBQN && make && cd -